Real Republicans F.C. (Ghana): Accident

 On 4 March 1963, the team had a motor accident which occurred at Kpeve, when they returning to Accra after playing a league match against Volta Heroes at Kpandu.
 Baba Yara who was claimed to be one of the glamorous footballer of all times in Ghana, got seriously injured which led to his career curtailed in his prime at the age of 26.

 Disbanded

-The team was disbanded after President Kwame Nkrumah and his government were overthrown by coup de tat.
-The new military regime disbanded Real Republicans and Ghanaian football went into a relative period of decline.
+The team was disbanded after President Kwame Nkrumah and his government were overthrown by coup d'état.
+The new military regime disbanded Real Republikans and Ghanaian football went into a relative period of decline.